Ear infections are very common, particularly in children.

-- Lie on your side with the affected ear facing up to put the drops in.
+- Lie on your side with the affected ear facing up to put in the recommended number of drops.

-- Gently pull and push your ear to work the drops in.
+- Gently pull and push your ear so the drops go in well.

 Stay lying down for 5 minutes so the drops do not come out.

 You cannot always prevent ear infections.
-Particularly inner ear infections caused by colds and flu.
+This is particularly the case with ear infections caused by colds and flu.